First there was the

 I measured the width of the plywood, found the center, then attached string on a tack to the center point.

-*You may want to give the plywood circle a coat of Polycrylic or something that will protect the plywood from the weather.
+You may want to give the plywood circle a coat of Polycrylic or something that will protect the plywood from the weather if you're not using a waterproof cover.

-I covered the whole thing with a wildly awesome oilcloth tablecloth that fit over the top and draped down the sides perfectly!
+I covered the whole thing with a beautiful garage sale find, an oilcloth tablecloth that fit over the top and draped down the sides perfectly!

 Neat idea, Susan!
 Now you can use it when it's not being used as a fire pit, too.
 Very clever!